jdee/video_converter/README.md

 After conversion, by default, all source videos are removed from the input folder if it is writable.
 Override this behavior using the `--no-clean` option.

+### Non-macOS install

+Install `ffmpeg` and `mp4v2` manually in order to use this utility.
+When running `convert_videos` in the background, if `terminal-notifier` cannot be installed, a warning will be generated, but conversion will proceed.
+No notification will be generated.
+If `ffmpeg` and `mp4v2` are not available, this is a fatal error unless they can be installed automatically via `brew`.

 ## Build and install